User Guide

 CharacterEncoding

 Character encoding used in the application.
 Default value is 'UTF-8'.
 This setting MUST match the character encoding used by the database.
 (Databases often use the term 'character set' for character encoding.)
 Character encodings define how bytes are translated into text.
-For more information, see the Prefer UTF-8 in all layers topic on javapractices.com.
+For more information, see the this link.

 DefaultLocale